 In April 2016, we entered into an exclusive license agreement with H. Lundbeck A/S, or Lundbeck, pursuant to which Lundbeck granted us a worldwide license under certain patent rights and certain know-how owned or otherwise controlled by Lundbeck within the field of prevention, treatment or diagnosis of hemoglobinopathy disorders and/or diseases or disorders, including those directly or indirectly related to hemoglobinopathies.
 As partial consideration for the licenses granted under the agreement, we issued 167,523 shares of our common stock to Lundbeck in April 2016.
 We issued 127,002 shares of our common stock to Lundbeck in December 2016 and 148,746 shares of our common stock in August 2017 as a result of antidilution provisions contained in the exclusive license agreement triggered by subsequent closings of our series A preferred stock, described below.
 In addition, pursuant to this exclusive license agreement, we have made cash payments to Lundbeck of \$1.8 million to date consisting of an upfront payment and ongoing milestone payments.
-Ms. Agger, a member of our board of directors, is also the Managing Partner of Lundbeckfond Invest A/S, the majority stockholder of Lundbeck.
+See "Business-License and Acquisition Agreements" for additional information regarding the exclusive license agreement.
+Mette Kirstine Agger, who was a member of our board of directors until June 29, 2021, is the Managing Partner of Lundbeckfond Invest A/S, the majority stockholder of Lundbeck.
 Lundbeckfond Invest A/S owns more than 5% of our capital stock.